Techfil Welcome to Techfil

-Techfil (Europe) Ltd is a major supplier of pumice based industrial products for Europe and the Middle East.
-Our products include pumice powders, pumice grains, pumice pellets and pumice aggregates.
-Techfil (Europe) Ltd has a formal supply agreement with US pumice producer CR Minerals for Europe and the Middle East.
+Techfil is a major supplier of pumice based industrial products for Europe, the Middle East, Africa, India and Australasia.
+Our products include pumice powder, pumice grains, pumice pellets, pumice aggregate and pumice filtration media.
+Techfil has a formal supply agreement with a major pumice producer for Europe, the Middle East, Africa, India and Australasia.
 This agreement ensures continuity of supply of pumice to our key distributors and end users Worldwide.

-The CR Minerals range of pumice powders and pumice grains is acknowledged to be one of the finest available on world markets.
-The modern manufacturing facility (opened February 2007) enables CR Minerals to produce the SafSil pumice range (super fine products for paint and coating industries) and the Navaho pumice range (standard sized products for water treatments, metal finishing, cosmetic scrubs etc).
+Pumice MineOur range of pumice powder, pumice grains and pumice filtration media is acknowledged to be one of the finest available on world markets.
+Our modern manufacturing facility (opened February 2007) enables the production of super fine pumice products for the paint and coatings industry and standard sized pumice products for water treatments, SWRO, desalination, horticulture and cosmetic scrubs etc.

 As a company we understand the importance of encouraging product development and have structured our site accordingly.
 Our customers must have access to the relevant physical and chemical data, MSDS , plus laboratory and working samples.
 The testing and approving our products in formulations, processes and mechanical applications is our priority.